 Faculty in the Department of Communication Sciences and Disorders are well recognized for their expertise in wide-ranging areas within the discipline, authoring highly regarded textbooks, scholarly works, and original research articles that have been published in prestigious national and international journals.
 CSD boasts several faculty-led research laboratories furnished with state-of-the-art equipment.
 These labs not only support faculty scholarship, but also serve as a welcoming home for any undergraduate or graduate student interested in participating in research activities or in conducting their own investigations.

-Jeremy Donai, the CSD Speech and Hearing Lab is designed to support
+Jeremy Donai, the CSD Auditory Perception Lab is designed to support research

 Language and Literacy Laboratory

-Directed by Dr. Michelle Moore, the CSD Language and Literacy Lab explores the
+Directed by Dr. Michelle Moore, the CSD Language and Literacy Lab explores phonological,

 View the Language and Literacy Lab webpage.